preload preload preload preload preload preload

 Alan Storm (eCommerce Blogger and Magento Developer)

 What can I say except that this session gave me an “aha moment” and now I understand [a little more].
-Alan Storm is brilliant and contributes his knowledge at http://www.magentocommerce.com/knowledge-base.
+Alan Storm is brilliant and contributes greatly to the Magento community.
 Read Alan’s blog at http://alanstorm.com.

 Getting the Most of Magento Themes